MintyTrebor/MQTT4DSF/README.md

  - Duet/[!*MachineName*!]/dsfmsg
  - Duet/[!*MachineName*!]/displaymsg

-The system will automatically replace [!*MachineName*!] with the machine name defined in the DSFMQTT_Config.json settings file.
+The system will automatically replace [!*MachineName*!] with the machine name defined in the MQTT4DSF_Config.json settings file.
 For example: if machine name is ***DAFFY*** then the topic path will be Duet/DAFFY/currtool.

-To see DSFMQTT system msgs you can also use:
+To see MQTT4DSF system msgs you can also use:

- - Duet/DSFMQTT/sysmsg
+ - Duet/MQTT4DSF/sysmsg
- - Duet/DSFMQTT/log
+ - Duet/MQTT4DSF/log

-A standard log file is located in /var/log/DSFMQTT.log
+A standard log file is located in /var/log/MQTT4DSF.log

 # Configuration
-All configuration is done through DSFMQTT_Config.json which is accessible via the SYS folder of DWC.
-Currently when you make any changes you will need to restart the DSFMQTT service.
+All configuration is done through MQTT4DSF_Config.json which is accessible via the SYS folder of DWC.
+MQTT4DSF will poll for changes to config and reload settings (once every 10 seconds)

 ***Initial Configuration***
 -Update "MQTT_SETTINGS" with your MQTT broker settings:

     "MQTT_SVR_ADD" : "10.66.1.51",
     "MQTT_SVR_PORT" : 1883,
-    "MQTT_Client_Name" : "DSFMQTT",
+    "MQTT_Client_Name" : "MQTT4DSF",
     "MQTT_UserName" : "YourUsrNm",
     "MQTT_Password" : "YourPassword"